Humbugs/Humbugs.github.io/_products/lovehearts-whistles.md

 height: 15
 depth: 15
 weight: 0
-meta_description: Lovehearts Whistles only 15p.
+meta_description: 'Lovehearts Whistles only 15p.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Wrapped]
 contains: [Nuts, Sugar]